coderamen666/srd-v3.5-md/epic/epic-spells.md

 version of the life seed that gives actual life to normally inanimate objects.
 The caster can give inanimate plants and animals a soul, personality, and humanlike sentience.
-To succeed, the caster must make a Will save (DC 10 + the target's Hit Dice, or the Hit Dice a plant will have once it comes to life).
+To succeed, the caster must make a Will save (DC 10 + the target’s Hit Dice, or the Hit Dice a plant will have once it comes to life).

 The newly living object, intelligent animal, or sentient plant is